kitvv/blockchain-monitoring/README.md

 "Blockchain Monitoring" is an open source project designed for **Hyperledger Fabric v1.0**.

-It provides convient and demonstrative way to represent information about blockchain fabric network activities.
+It provides convenient and demonstrative way to represent information about blockchain fabric network activities.

 ![demo](http://blockchain-monitoring.org/images/demo.png)